DC1991/Projects/README.md

 ## Personal Information

 I am a PhD candidate at University of Birmingham.
 My research interests are in computer vision and deep learning.
-My google scholar is available at: https://scholar.google.com/citations?user=Wv68qZwAAAAJ&hl=en
+My google scholar is available at [here](https://scholar.google.com/citations?user=Wv68qZwAAAAJ&hl=en).